fernando-mc/fernandomc.com/content/posts/the-serverless-cookbook-is-here.md

 This way you can see step by step exactly what I'm doing to deploy and test my applications.

 If you're interested in the book, please take a look at the [website](https://www.theserverlesscookbook.com/) and let me know what you think!
-And to everyone and anyone who paitently waited for this book to come out, thank you so much for your support - it turns out while scaling up serverless is fast, writing a book about it is not!
+And to everyone and anyone who patiently waited for this book to come out, thank you so much for your support - it turns out while scaling up serverless is fast, writing a book about it is not!